 A relatively large number of people in Carter Lake telecommute to their jobs.
 Overall, about 9.17% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small city, Carter Lake doesn't have a public transportation system that people use for their commute.
+Carter Lake is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Carter Lake is quite a bit lower than the national average among all cities of 21.84%: just 12.86% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Carter Lake with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.86% of people over 25 have a bachelor's degree or advanced degree.

 Carter Lake is a very ethnically-diverse city.
 The people who call Carter Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carter Lake residents report their race to be White, followed by Black or African-American.
 Carter Lake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 18.84% of the city’s residents.
 Important ancestries of people in Carter Lake include German, English, Irish, Polish, and Italian.